Peteroos/Swifterbike/README.md

 `Hardware` contains all the CAD files

-`Software` contains all the code file
+`Software` contains all the code files